Castello di Monsanto Wines

 In the meantime, innovations in the cellar did not fail to arrive : during the 70’s the use of fermenting steel containers started, substituting the wooden ones, where temperature control was much more difficult.
 In those same years, the use of chestnut barrels was substituted with those in Slavonia oak, with sweeter and less aggressive tannins.

-1974 is also the year in which the experiments in the vineyards started in order to produce a white Tuscan wine worth the name of the company : the Valdigallo vineyard was planted which was to give life to the Fabrizio Bianchi Chardonnay after some years.
+1974 is also the year when experiments began in the vineyards of Castello di Monsanto Wines to produce a white Tuscan wine worthy of the company’s name.
+The Valdigallo vineyard was planted, which would later give life to the Fabrizio Bianchi Chardonnay.

-In 1986, with great boldness and courage, works for the construction of an underground tunnel started.
-Mario Secci, Giotto Cicionesi and Romolo Bartalesi, who had already worked in the company for many years, converting the farmhouses, took up the challenge : to hand-build 300 metres of an underground tunnel for the storing of wooden barrels, using only the marl stone coming from the ploughing of the vineyards, with the Medieval technique of arched wooden ribs to give shape to a very long and charming lowered Etruscan arch.
-In 1992, six years later, the work was completed and their spirit and strength still live in the energy of this masterpiece.
+In 1986, with great boldness and courage, work began on the construction of an underground tunnel at Castello di Monsanto Wines.
+Mario Secci, Giotto Cicionesi, and Romolo Bartalesi, who had already worked in the company for many years converting the farmhouses, took up the challenge: to hand-build 300 metres of an underground tunnel for storing wooden barrels, using only the marl stone from the ploughing of the vineyards, with the Medieval technique of arched wooden ribs to create a long and charming lowered Etruscan arch.
+In 1992, six years later, the work was completed, and their spirit and strength continue to live in the energy of this masterpiece.

 In 1989, Laura, Fabrizio’s daughter, started to work in the company and gradually learned from the land, the people who worked it and her father, the marvels and difficulties of the natural evolutive process which transforms grapes into wine.

-In 1996 another important innovation was brought to the cellar : the substitution of the traditional shape of the fermenting vats to a truncated cone one, in order to fully exploit the phenomenon of the convection of the liquids generated by their specific shape, obtaining the maximum extraction from the macerating peels using the “délèstage” system (emptying).
+In 1996, another important innovation was introduced at Castello di Monsanto Wines: the traditional fermenting vats were replaced with truncated cone-shaped ones.
+This change fully exploits the convection of the liquids generated by their unique shape, achieving maximum extraction from the macerating peels using the “délèstage” system (emptying).

 As from 2001, Laura and Fabrizio have been sided by the collaboration of a wine maker.
 From this encounter with Andrea Giovannini, a strong relationship was born where the energies coming from each one become synergies for the company, all going in the same direction.

-The continuous experiments, the maximum research for quality and the great attention to each and every detail of the production process, from the vineyard to the cellar, form the DNA of this company, made up of people who, with their emotions and passions accompany the ageing itinerary of this great gift from Mother Nature.
+The continuous experiments, the maximum research for quality, and the great attention to each and every detail of the production process, from the vineyard to the cellar, form the DNA of Castello di Monsanto Wines.
+This company is made up of people who, with their emotions and passions, accompany the ageing journey of this great gift from Mother Nature.